VergeGroup/swift-verge/README.md

 > WIP

 * Simplify the state shape, thinking normalization to reduce the number of operations on mutating.
-* Passes Changes object to oa
+* Passes Changes object as it is to other something.
 * Using ExtendedComputedProperty
 * Makes the state compatible with Equatable as possible to create a good Derived object
 * Reduces creating new Derived object.
 Instead, share Derived.